-Firstly, this course if for those of you wanting to grow a YouTube channel, but it can also help you significantly improve the quality of videos you are producing either as a business owner, or as someone like me, who has already been creating videos for the best part of 2 years.
+Firstly, this course is for those of you wanting to grow a YouTube channel, but it can also help you significantly improve the quality of videos you are producing either as a business owner or as someone like me, who has already been creating videos for the best part of 2 years.

-If you're new here then hi my name is Pete, and like Ali, I've also been doing this YouTube video thing now for a couple of years, and I've not grown to 2m, but grown from 0 to 20,000 subscribers on my main channel, whilst only actively working 2 days per week on it.
+Like Ali, I've also been doing this YouTube video thing now for a couple of years, and I've not grown to 3m but grown from 0 to 40,000 subscribers on my main channel, whilst only actively working 2 days per week on it.

-Now the first thing that I will pick up on is when Ali says this [that by being consistent and putting out regular videos every week for 2 years can be life changing], well, he's not kidding, it's changed my life and hopefully you'll discover the same too.
+Now the first thing that I will pick up on is when Ali says that being consistent and putting out regular videos every week for 2 years can be life-changing, well, he's not kidding, it's changed my life and hopefully you'll discover the same too.

-Fundamentally the 6 week course is broken down into 2 main sessions per week which are run by Ali himself where he focuses on a specific area of the YouTube journey, and during those sessions there's also typically a few break out rooms which are where you can meet your fellow cohorters and have plenty of time for Q&A at the end.
+Fundamentally the 6-week course is broken down into 2 main sessions per week which are run by Ali himself where he focuses on a specific area of the YouTube journey, and during those sessions, there are also typically a few breakout rooms which are where you can meet your fellow cohorters and have plenty of time for Q&A at the end.